geoloqi/Geoloqi-Android-Geotracks/README.md

 This is one of the official Android client applications for Geoloqi.
-This application provides functionality for managing your layers and geonotes.
+This application provides functionality for tracking and sharing your personal location.
 It consumes the Geoloqi Android SDK and is one example of what can be accomplished using the library.

 You can download this application from [Google Play][google-play].